aegroto/JMEAndroidTemplate/README.md

 # JMEAndroid Template

-This an Android Project boilerplate for a game built on [**JMonkeyEngine**](https://github.com/jMonkeyEngine/jmonkeyengine/) using gradle.
+This is an Android Project boilerplate for a game built on [**JMonkeyEngine**](https://github.com/jMonkeyEngine/jmonkeyengine/) using gradle.
 It includes only base libraries,the JMonkeyEngine's BasicGame project,any more specific setting should be configure by yourself to satisfy your needs.

 This is home-made.
 Released under [**Zlib-libpng license**](https://tldrlegal.com/license/zlib-libpng-license-(zlib)).
 I provide this software without any warranty.
 If you find bugs,report it with an issue or just fix it and send a pull request (the second would be better :) ).